Changes to your Studies

 You must let the Student Immigration Team know if you're thinking about changing your plans.
 We will be able to advise you of your options and what impact this may have on your visa.

-The following information is for Student and Tier 4 visa holders, unless otherwise stated.
+The following information is for Student visa holders, unless otherwise stated.

-Course changes can affect your Student visa and may require you to apply for new ATAS clearance and/or a new Student visa before you can change course.
+Course changes can affect your Student visa and may require you to apply for new ATAS clearance and/or a new Student visa before you can change programmes.

 You must check with your Academic School whether your new course requires ATAS clearance.
 This is required for certain science or engineering postgraduate-level courses, or for integrated masters courses (e.g. MEng).
 If you do require ATAS clearance you must apply for an ATAS certificate and have received this before you can start studying your new course.